cadets-ca/ets-docs/iPad Setup/setupChecklist.md

     d.
 Diagnostics: Do not participate

-2. Apply the appropriate regional Apple ID to the iPad
+1. Apply the appropriate regional Apple ID to the iPad

+    a.

-3. Apply a lock screen passcode
+1. Apply a lock screen passcode

-4. Apply the lock screen background (no 'parralax')
+1. Apply the lock screen background (no 'parralax')

     a.
 [Downlaod EN](https://github.com/cadets-ca/ets-docs/blob/master/Graphics/iPadBackground.jpg)